 The Director of Student Life and Student Outreach oversees all student organizations and their functions, assists the Vice Dean with the logistical components of academic scheduling, directs the student mentor program for 1L's, and oversees annual student events including Family Day and Admitted Students' Open House.
 Additionally, he will direct wellness initiatives for students and supervise the Spiritual Life Advisor program.
-The Director will also be involved in recruiting prospective students (including expanding our recruiting efforts toward students from historically underrepresented groups), and oversee family relation communications with parents and partners.
+The Director will also be involved in recruiting prospective students (including expanding our recruiting efforts toward students from historically underrepresented groups).
 Finally, he will serve as a liaison between students, faculty, and administration and provide special workshops to address the unique needs of law students.

 The Fiscal and Administrative Services' areas of responsibility include preparation and monitoring of the law school budget, personnel, security, management of purchasing and business services, overseeing the physical plant maintenance, and administrative computer systems management.